Chart Color Schemes

 Mudgee Surrounds - East ranks among the oldest 10% of areas nationwide

-The median age in Mudgee Surrounds - East is 53, which is higher than the Rest of NSW figure of 43 and substantially exceeds the national norm of 38.
-Compared to Rest of NSW, Mudgee Surrounds - East has a higher concentration of residents aged 55-64 at 17.5%, but fewer residents aged 25-34 at 6.2%.
+The median age in Mudgee Surrounds - East is 53, which is considerably higher than the Rest of NSW figure of 43, and substantially exceeds the national norm of 38.
+Relative to Rest of NSW, Mudgee Surrounds - East has a higher concentration of 55-64 residents at 17.5%, but fewer 25-34 year-olds at 6.2%.
 This 55-64 concentration is well above the national figure of 11.2%.
-Between the 2021 Census and the present, the population aged 75 to 84 has grown from 10.9% to 12.7%, while those aged 15 to 24 increased from 8.4% to 10.2%.
-Conversely, the population aged 65 to 74 declined from 17.5% to 16.0%, and the 45 to 54 age group dropped from 13.6% to 12.3%.
-By 2041, demographic projections indicate significant shifts in Mudgee Surrounds - East's age structure.
-The 85+ population is projected to grow by 84%, reaching 203 from 110.
-The aging population trend is clear, with those aged 65 and above comprising 70% of the projected growth.
-Conversely, both the 35 to 44 and 45 to 54 age groups are expected to decrease in number.
+Between the 2021 Census and present, the 75 to 84 age group has grown from 10.9% to 12.7%, while the 15 to 24 cohort increased from 8.4% to 10.2%.
+Conversely, the 65 to 74 cohort has declined from 17.5% to 16.0%, and the 45 to 54 group dropped from 13.6% to 12.3%.
+Looking ahead to 2041, demographic projections reveal significant shifts in Mudgee Surrounds - East's age structure.
+The 85+ group is projected to grow by 83%, reaching 203 people from the current 111.
+Those aged 65 and above are expected to comprise 71% of this growth, while both the 35 to 44 and 45 to 54 age groups will see reduced numbers.